- 2 cups pineapple juice

 - 1/3 cup cold water

-- Remove roast and keep warm.
-Strain cooking juices; transfer to a large saucepan.
-Combine cornstarch and water until smooth; stir into cooking juices.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with pork.
+- Remove roast from slow cooker; keep warm.
+Transfer cooking juices to a saucepan; bring to a boil.
+Mix cornstarch and water until smooth; stir into cooking juices.
+Return to a boil; cook and stir until thickened, 1-2 minutes.
+Serve with roast.
 Yield: 8 servings.

 "This is really good.
 I cooked the meat on low for 6 hours, it came out juicy and flavorful.
 On the sauce I didn't strain out the pineapple and celery; I wanted the tidbits.
 I got a total of 6 1/2cups broth.
 I used 4 cups and doubled the cornstarch & water to thicken it.
 The 1/4cup cornstarch & 1/3cup water wasn't enough for me to have a nice gravy consistency.
 The additional 2 1/2cups broth I used the 1/4cup cornstarch and 1/3cup water and it thickened nicely for a gravy consistency.
 I would have liked a little more pineapple taste so next time I will add pineapple chunks as an additional garnish.
 This is a definite keeper."